imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **RequestNewSubaccountToken**
 > User RequestNewSubaccountToken (RequestNewSubaccountTokenInputObject requestNewSubaccountTokenInputObject)

-Request a new REST API token for subaccount.
+Request a new REST API token for sub-account

 Returning user object, key and app name.